MrMoneyDeveloper/ReactDashboard/patient-dashboard/README.md

 - React
 - React Icons
-- Chart.js (not yet integrated in this minimal demo)
+- Chart.js

 ## Notes

-This is a partial implementation based on the provided plan.
-Only static sample data is used and most advanced features are omitted.
+Only Jessica Taylor's data is displayed.
+Credentials for the API are encoded at runtime using `btoa`.